Learning the meanings of function words from grounded language using a visual question answering model: Experiment 1: Learning to interpret and represent function words

 \subsection{Results}

 \paragraph{AND - OR} Probe questions were all of the form `Are there $X$s that are $\alpha$ and/or $\beta$?'.
 As a reminder, there are four possible truth-conditions associated to the images the questions are paired with: $(\alpha \land \beta)$, $(\alpha \land \neg \beta)$, $(\neg \alpha \land \beta)$, and $(\neg \alpha \land \neg \beta)$.
-First, let's consider the overall accuracy of models on probes in non-ambiguous contexts in Figure \ref{fig:andor-over} -- in other words, excluding OR probe questions in $(\alpha \land \beta)$ contexts, where inclusive and exclusive interpretations of \textit{or} have opposing answers.
+First, let's consider the overall scores of models on probes in non-ambiguous contexts in Figure \ref{fig:andor-over} -- in other words, excluding OR probe questions in $(\alpha \land \beta)$ contexts, where inclusive and exclusive interpretations of \textit{or} have opposing answers.
 As seen in the figure, models perform better than chance on both the AND and OR probes.

-Next, Figure \ref{fig:andor-byans} shows the mean accuracy reported in the previous figure as a function of the answer type -- `yes' or `no' -- expected for each question for these probes.
+Next, Figure \ref{fig:andor-byans} shows the mean F1 score reported in the previous figure as a function of the answer type -- `yes' or `no' -- expected for each question for these probes.
 There is a clear asymmetry for both probes between questions in contexts requiring a `no' answer versus a `yes', and second, models performance in `yes' contexts then seems to drop after the second epoch.
 For AND, `yes' is expected in $(\alpha \land \beta)$ contexts and `no' otherwise.
 For OR, `yes' is expected in $(\alpha \land \neg \beta)$ and $(\neg \alpha \land \beta)$ contexts, while `no' is expected in $(\neg \alpha \land \neg \beta)$ contexts.
-Though models has no issue recognizing the answer in $(\neg \alpha \land \neg \beta)$, they struggle more when one of the conjuncts is true, or when OR and AND expect opposing answers.
+Though models have no issue recognizing the answer in $(\neg \alpha \land \neg \beta)$, they struggle more when OR and AND expect opposing answers.
 This drop seems to also coincide with the rise of exclusive interpretations for OR in $(\alpha \land \beta)$ contexts as we see in Figure \ref{fig:or-exin}.

 In Figure \ref{fig:or-exin}, we consider the proportion of inclusive versus exclusive interpretations of OR questions in the contexts where $(\alpha \land \beta)$ are both true.
 Importantly, the CLEVR dataset generative model hard-codes \textit{or} to be interpreted inclusively, in other words, all answers in the training data assume an inclusive \textit{or}.
-Yet, as we can see in this figure, though the models initially learn to favor inclusive interpretations as we might expect, as learning progresses, they start to interpret OR as exclusive more and more.
+As we might expect, the models initially learn to favor inclusive interpretations.
+However, as learning progresses they start to interpret OR as exclusive more and more.